fluree/docs.flur.ee/src/content/0.15.0/docs/start/basic_schema.md

 ### New Database

 Make sure that you have a new database.
-You can either create a new database through the user interface, through the API for the [Fluree Anywhere](/api/downloaded-endpoints/downloaded-examples#-new-db) or through the API for the [Fluree On-Demand](/api/hosted-endpoints/hosted-examples#-api-action-new-database) (you may have to change the version).
+You can either create a new database through the user interface, through the API for the [Fluree Anywhere](/api/downloaded-endpoints/downloaded-examples#-new-db) or through the API for the [Fluree On-Demand](/api/hosted-endpoints) (you will need to change the version).

 ### Overview